diegoevangelisti/countdown-nwm-scraping/README.md

-## Steps for seting up the back end for Smart Shopping App and run the application locally
+## Steps for setting up the back end for Smart Shopping App and run the application locally

 ### 1 - Node.js installation